blahajjessie/13s-wiki/usage/index.md

 Finally, is the Dollar sign and a blinking cursor.
 This is where you type a command.
 If you ever see a dollar sign in a tutorial, do not type that into your terminal.

+## Copying and Pasting
+In the unix terminal, `ctrl` + c and `ctrl` + v do things you may not be used to.
+If you want to copy or paste on the terminal, you can use `ctrl` + `shift` + c/v.

+## Console Codes
+As discussed above, keyboard shortcuts with the control key do things you may not expect.
+Here are a few that may be useful (and some that are not).
+It is also common to see `ctrl` written as `^`, so `ctrl` + c will be written as `^c`.
+Any other  parts of this guide will use this notation.

+- `^c` This is probably the most important one. `^c` will send the kill signal to whatever program is running.
+This will end the program.
+It is very useful if your program is stuck in an infinite loop.
+- `^d` This disconnects the terminal and closes it.
+When we run our programs it can also be used to signal `EOF` when reading from `stdin` (this probably looks like gibberish for now).
+- `^r` This enters reverse search mode.
+Whatever you type is used to search the history of commands you have run and it autocompletes the most recent result.
+-
+- `^g` This makes a sound.
+That's it.

 ## Required Software
 You will need the following packages for this class (for now)